-(II) After analyses of 4 consecutive quarterly samples [at an entry point where treatment has not been installed to comply with an IOC MCL] indicate that contaminant levels are reliably and consistently below the MCLs, the required monitoring at an entry point where treatment has not been installed to comply with an IOC MCL for each IOC that is reliably and consistently below the MCL is reduced to the frequencies stated in clause (A).
-This reduced monitoring option does not apply to entry points at which treatment has been installed for IOC removal.
-Compliance monitoring for IOCs for which treatment has been installed to comply with an MCL shall be conducted at least annually, and performance monitoring shall be conducted quarterly.
+(II) After analyses of [4] four consecutive quarterly samples [at an entry point where treatment has not been installed to comply with an IOC MCL] indicate that contaminant levels are reliably and consistently below the MCLs, the required monitoring at an entry point where treatment has not been installed to comply with an IOC MCL for each IOC that is reliably and consistently below the MCL is reduced to the frequencies stated in clause (A).
+This reduced monitoring option does not apply to entry points at which treatment has been installed to comply with an MCL shall be conducted at least annually, and performance monitoring shall be conducted quarterly.